Interactions-Nexus/Nexus-Wiki/tritium++/profiles.md

 `OP` : The contract operation.
 Can be APPEND, CLAIM, COINBASE, CREATE, CREDIT, DEBIT, FEE, GENESIS, LEGACY, TRANSFER, TRUST, STAKE, UNSTAKE, WRITE.

 `for` : For CREDIT transactions, the contract that this credit was created for .
-Can be COINBASE, DEBIT, orLEGACY.
+Can be COINBASE, DEBIT, or LEGACY.

 `txid` : The transaction that was credited / claimed.